 Don't want to travel?
 Go to a local bridal salon.
 These intimate mom-and-pop boutiques provide a range of prices and made-to-order styles.
-Tip: For a more familiar experience, try hitting your local department store; many have in-house bridal salons.
+Plus, there's something romantic about buying your wedding dress in your own hometown.

 Into instant gratification?
 Go to a wedding megastore.
 Find chic off-the-rack gowns at shops like David's Bridal, which carries elegant, affordable styles in tons of sizes.
-Tip: David's does alterations and can even add touches like sleeves, sashes, and more.
+You're more likely to find a killer deal at a large store, too, as they regularly have huge sales where you can score deeply discounted designer wedding dresses.
+David's Bridal does alterations and can even add touches like sleeves, sashes, and more.

 Want to try your dress on at home?
 Go online.
-Net-a-Porter, BHLDN, and other sites offer gorge gowns that will land on your doorstep in days.
-Tip: Read return policies carefully, and beware of scam sites.
-To make sure yours is legit, install the Brides Wedding Genius app on your phone and use the Brides Against Counterfeiting function.
+You'll find sites offer gorgeous wedding gowns that will land on your doorstep in days.
+Just make sure to read return policies carefully and beware of scam sites.

 BHLDN, the sister store of Anthropologie, has an amazing online wedding boutique filled with vintage-inspired, whimsical gowns any boho bride will love.
 Major department stores including Macy's, Nordstrom, and Dillard's offer online bridal salons, as well.